subhash-ranjan/subhash-ranjan/README.md

 ##### Got any requirements/queries?
 - 💼 Any freelance work?
 Do reach, [email](mailto:subhash.mukho@gmail.com) :)
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I will be happy to help;